dfelinto/blender-manual/manual/render/cycles/render_settings/light_paths.rst

    Maximum number of diffuse bounces.
 Glossy
    Maximum number of glossy bounces.
-Transparency
-   Maximum number of transparency bounces.

-   The maximum number of transparent bounces is controlled separately from other bounces.
-   It is also possible to use probabilistic termination of transparent bounces, which might help rendering many layers of transparency.
 Transmission
    Maximum number of transmission bounces.
 Volume
    Maximum number of volume scattering bounces.

+Transparent
+   Maximum number of transparency bounces.

+   Note, the maximum number of transparent bounces is controlled separately from other bounces.
+   It is also possible to use probabilistic termination of transparent bounces, which might help rendering many layers of transparency.

 .. _render-cycles-integrator-clamp-samples: